Property Management Vendor Shopping Answering Service

 These are the moments where demand slips away because the team is already busy serving customers, patients, or active jobs.

-Owners shop when updates sound vague
+Owners shop when the first answer sounds vague

 Resident impact and owner pressure drift apart